Troubleshooting: Rates or availability discrepancies in Guesty

 This article helps you identify and resolve these discrepancies.

-Understanding rate and availability management
+Understand rate and availability management

 When you create a new property in Guesty, you initially define:

 Once you create the property and connect it to booking channels, it becomes a listing.
-While your base values are the starting point, Guesty’s dynamic tools can modify these settings to optimize your performance.
+While your base values are the starting point, Guesty's dynamic tools modify these settings to optimize your performance.

-Troubleshooting rate or minimum night changes
+Troubleshoot rate or minimum night changes

 Pricing tools